-For monitoring project emissions from consumption of electricity the guidance in the latest version of the "Tool to calculate project emissions from electricity consumption" should be applied.
+For monitoring project emissions from consumption of electricity the guidance in the latest version of the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" should be applied.
 For monitoring project emissions from combustion of fossil fuels in the project plant the guidance in the latest approved version of the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" should be applied.
-For monitoring project emissions from flaring the guidance in the latest version of the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" should be applied.
 For monitoring project emissions from flaring the guidance in the latest version of the "Tool to determine project emissions from flaring gases containing methane" regarding parameters to be monitored shall be used.

-Figure 6: Monitoring system
+Figure 2: Monitoring system